Why would I want to play at Ancaster?

 How much does it cost?

-Registration for both House League and Rep cost $575 in 2018 - only $525 if you register before the early bird deadline.
+Registration for both House League and Rep cost $575 in 2021-2022.
+CLICK HERE for registration details.
 If your daughter has never played before and you're not sure she'll like it, just register and come to the first couple of tryouts.
 If she really doesn't like it, we will refund you the entire registration fee.
 We guarantee it!
 If you have any questions about our money back guarantee, please contact our house league convenor firstname.lastname@example.org.

 Rep hockey costs more - from an extra $1000 per season up to $3600 at the AA level.
 If you're just starting out, don't buy the high-end skates and sticks.
 Some parents buy their equipment used at some of the used equipment stores in Hamilton.
 If your income is low, the City of Hamilton provides a grant to pay up to half of your registration costs.
 Our Association also has some funds set aside to help girls whose parents need some extra cash to pay the registration.
 Finally, if your daughter is interested in playing goalie your costs could be very low, regardless of your income level.
 If you would like to talk to us about your situation you may contact our house league convenor, in confidence.
 Just email email@example.com to start the conversation.